Hyundai’s U.S. HQ Meets Exhaust Shaft Codes Using Aeroseal

 The new Hyundai U.S. corporate headquarters was scheduled to open for business in just a few weeks.
-Furniture was arriving and the finishing touches were being made to the interior of the 6-story 500,000 sq. ft. building in Fountain Valley, California.
-No one was happy to learn that building engineers could not get official sign-off for the project because of duct leakage in the structure’s four smoke evacuation shafts and the outside air shaft.
+The finishing touches were being made to the interior of the 6-story, 500,000 sq. ft. building in Fountain Valley, California.
+No one was happy to learn that building engineers could not get official sign-off for the project because of duct leakage in the structure’s four smoke evacuation shafts and an outside air shaft.

 - Building: Hyundai U.S. Headquarters